etetoolkit/ete/README.rst

   avoid spam, messages from new users are moderated.
 Expect some delay until your first message and account is validated.

-  *As this mailing list is regularly checked for pending messages by the ETE developers, messages are more likely to be addressed than direct support questions sent to the developers' emails.*

-- Bug reports and feature requests are usually discussed at https://github.com/etetoolkit/ete/issues
+- Bug reports and feature requests and discussion should be posted into github: https://github.com/etetoolkit/ete/issues

-- For any other inquire, preferably non-support questions, please contact *huerta /at/ embl.de*
+- For any other inquire please contact *huerta /at/ embl.de*

 Contributing and BUG reporting